 Activation—connecting an app with a valid user license—is automatic for most apps.
 In some situations, activation errors make it necessary to activate your apps manually.

-To activate your Creative Cloud app, launch the app, choose Help > Sign In, and sign in with your Adobe ID and password.
+To activate your Creative Cloud app, launch the app, choose Help > Sign In, and sign in with your Adobe ID and password, or with your social (Facebook or Google) account.
 For detailed instructions, see Sign in and sign out to activate Creative Cloud apps.

 Signing in activates your Creative Cloud license and all installed apps and services associated with your Adobe ID on that computer.
 It’s a simple process, but errors can occur—for example, if you’re unable to connect to Adobe’s activation servers.

 Our aging activation servers for Acrobat 8 and Creative Suite 3 (CS3) applications are retired.
 Without the activation servers, Acrobat 8 and CS3 applications display a connection error when trying to verify a license.
 For information on how to activate or get a replacement serial number and installer, or take advantage of an upgrade offer, see Activation or connection error | Acrobat 8, CS3.

 If you are having issues activating a Creative Suite product, Photoshop Elements, or Premiere Elements, see Activation and deactivation troubleshooting.